 The Centre is the lessor of office and manufacturing facilities in the Business Development Centre building under various operating lease agreements.
 The lease agreements have terms from one month to one year.
-At June 30, 2022, the future minimum lease payments due to the Centre under operating leases with initial or remaining noncancellable operating lease terms total \$111,490 for the year ending June 30, 2023.
-All leases expire on or before June 30, 2023.
+At June 30, 2023, the future minimum lease payments due to the Centre under operating leases with initial or remaining noncancellable operating lease terms total \$154,190 for the year ending June 30, 2024.
+The leases have expiration dates ranging from September 30, 2023 to August 31, 2024.